Chopper1337/srvrupload_kde/README.md

 This adds an entry into the context menu for files in KDE.

-(I didn't actually know it would work throughout KDE, hence "Dolphin" being in the name :] )

 ## Installation

 1. Download `install.sh` from the "Install" folder of this repo.